justinrgarrard/world-of-naevis.net/data/archetypes/fighter_warprince.md

 * **Whirlwind Attack**: You can use your action to make a melee weapon attack against any number of creatures within 5 feet of you, with a separate attack roll for each target.

-* **Steel Dervish**: You can use your action to make a melee weapon attack against any number of creatures in a 15 foot cone in front of you, with a separate attack roll for each target.
+* **Flurry of Blows**: When you use a bonus action to activate Unarmed Strike, you can make two attacks instead of one.

 #### Glancing Blows